… to Push for Justice

 Flint continues.
 There are so many words I can use to finish that phrase.
 For certain, living in Flint continues to present its challenges.
 It would take all my fingers and toes to count the number of times people have suggested that we move.
 I’d be lying if I say my husband and I haven’t discussed it.
 However, there is a remnant here in Flint who envisions a better future.
 Better water and schools.
 Better economy and community.
 For certain, it’s not going to be easy.

 Flint continues to battle high crime.
 Police response times are terrible.
-Someone stole our central air this past summer.
+Someone stole our central air a few summers ago.
 The police department never even showed up.
 Citizens have become apathetic in calling police for the crimes in their neighborhood.
 Therefore, statistics look like crime has diminished here in Flint.
 Flint continues to have its silence shattered by the gunshots of hateful violence.
-Only a few months ago, a gas station attendant was murdered in broad daylight, a victim of angry drug dealers.
+A few yearss ago, a gas station attendant was murdered in broad daylight, a victim of angry drug dealers.
 Only a block from my house.
 It pierced my heart, and I shared about it in my gluten-free Pumpkin Chai Snickerdoodles recipe.

 There are so many more negative things that I could highlight.
-The questionable police chief.
-The crooked councilman.
 To be honest, I have a hard time focusing on the good myself, sometimes.
 However, Flint continues to have bright shining moments, if you look for them amidst the darkness.
 New investment.
 Education expansion.
 Demolition of blighted houses, making way for new development.
 Sources of joy.

 Communities First, Inc